skypointcloud/cdp/overview.md

    1. Give the name to the dataflow and save it.
 You can add more datasets (entities) to this dataflow by clicking on the edit option which appears on the expansion of the three-dot button.
 Then click on add entities and repeat steps 5 to 8.

-   1. Go back to https://app.skypointcloud.com/ and select Dataflow and click on refresh.
+   1. Go back to SkyPoint CDP app and select Dataflow and click on refresh.
 You would be able to see the dataflow which you have created in the PowerBI.

 1. Click on Entities to see individual dataset's data and their attributes.
 However, you won't be able to see the data for the entities created using PowerBI.